EB-5 Immigrant Investor Program

 TEA Designation Requests in San Antonio

 For developers and regional centers seeking a TEA designation letter, the City of San Antonio has a formal, project based process to better manage and administer its TEA designation authority.
-This process holds for both TEA designation requests that average contiguous census tracts and TEA requests for a single census tract.
-The City asks that TEA designation requests for more than one census tract be reasonable and average as few contiguous census tracts as possible.
-The City emphasizes the importance of the SA2020 vision goals when considering projects, and projects should align with the City’s current economic development policies.
+This process holds true for both TEA designation requests that average contiguous block groups and Census tracts and TEA requests for a single Census tract or block group.
+The City asks that TEA designation requests for more than one Census tract be reasonable and average as few contiguous Census tracts as possible.
+The City emphasizes the importance of the SA Tomorrow vision goals when considering projects, and projects should align with the City’s current economic development policies.

 Those seeking a TEA designation must provide the following to the City of San Antonio’s Economic Development Department: